Pear vs Oval Cut Diamond: Which One to Choose?

 View

-What Are Pear Cut Diamonds?
+What are Pear Cut Diamonds?

+The pear cut diamond was first introduced by Lodewyk van Bercken, who was from Belgium.
+He is known to have introduced the lab diamond cut in the 1400s.
 A vintage and romantic piece of jewelry, overcoming time and impacting its ageless beauty.
 This is the pear cut that stays a true classic for a length of time.
+A true pear cut diamond is a combination of a round brilliant cut and a marquise cut diamond.

 Shape